Benceszalaiii/prime-cs/README.md

 To build it, run `cargo init` in an empty folder, then copy the source code into the created main.rs file.

 Run `cargo build -r` to create an optimized release build.

+### Note that I did not digitally sign the pre-compiled rust file and Windows likes to complain about it.